Mackenzie-High/satxpy/README.md

-# Satpy
+# Satxpy

-The [satpy](satpy.py) module trivializes working with boolean expressions and SAT solvers.
+The [satxpy](satxpy.py) module trivializes working with boolean expressions and SAT solvers.

 ## Example